One Apex service shared by Azure and the data-entry screen flow,

 Account insert) · Updated by: service post-create

-Phone fields (Phone, MobilePhone,
+Phone fields (Phone, MobilePhone) —

-SecondaryPhone__c) — formatted to exactly 10 digits
+formatted to exactly 10 digits or rejected

-digits.
-Service uses a PhoneFormatter helper.
+uses a PhoneFormatter helper.

 Don't insert Contact yourself — Health Cloud does